Pacific reef heron: Distribution and habitat

 The Pacific reef heron is widely distributed across southern Asia and Oceania.
 In Australia, Pacific reef herons inhabits most of the coastline, and offshore islands including the Torres Strait Islands.

 Pacific reef herons are widespread across Micronesia, with breeding records in Guam, the Marshall Islands, Northern Mariana Islands, and Palau, among various other islands.
 The species also breeds throughout western Polynesia, including in Fiji, French Polynesia, and Tonga – though it does not breed in Niue.
 Surveys of the Fijian island of Rotuma, conducted in 1991 and 2018, suggest that the Pacific reef heron has recently colonized the island.

 New Zealand is considered to be the southern limit of the Pacific reef heron's distribution.
 Despite being relatively uncommon, the herons are found throughout the country, though are most common in Northland.

 Behaviour and ecology

 Breeding

 The species lay clutches of eggs year-round in colonies in the jungle, between palms and mangroves or in cavities of old buildings.
 Two to three paled greenish-blue eggs are laid in nests constructed from branches and blossoms.
 Males and females share brooding tasks.
 They normally have a 28-day brood period.
 After chicks are hatched, parents provide approximately five weeks of support.

 Food and feeding

 Their food sources are made up predominantly of varieties of ocean-based fish, crustaceans, molluscs and worms.
+This heron hunts during both day and night, depending on the rise and fall of the tides.
+During the day, it hunts in shallow waters; standing motionless with wings open like an umbrella to reduce reflections and create shade which attracts fish.

 Conservation status

 In New Zealand, the Pacific reef heron has the conservation status of "Nationally endangered".
-It has been classified as "Regionally Critical" in the Wellington region.
+It has been classified as "Regionally Critical" in the Wellington Region.